 One hundred people have been convicted in the case.

-Dutt was convicted last November on a charge of illegal possessing three automatic rifles and a pistol, but acquitted of more serious terrorism charges relating to the bombings.
+He was acquitted of more serious terrorism charges relating to the bombings.